Cervical Disc Replacement in Orange County, CA (Mission Viejo)

-Dr. Taghva is a regional expert for cervical artificial disc replacement and sees many patients who were offered only fusion alternatives, such as anterior cervical discectomy and fusion (ACDF), by other surgeons.
+Dr. Taghva is a regional expert for cervical artificial disc replacement and sees many patients who were offered only fusion alternatives, such as anterior cervical discectomy and fusion orange county (ACDF), by other surgeons.
 In most cases, Dr. Taghva is able to offer non-fusion, disc replacement alternatives for these patients with one- and two-level disc disease in the neck.
 Dr. Taghva is one of the few surgeons nationally with direct surgical experience with all artificial discs approved for two-level use in the United States, including Mobi-C, Prestige LP, and Simplify.

 Dr. Taghva was the first surgeon in Orange County, California to implant the NuVasive Simplify disc.

 As a result, Dr. Taghva is able to select the correct disc for a patient’s anatomy and has a nearly 100% success rate with disc replacement over hundreds of cases, with no patients requiring explantation or conversion to fusion.
 With most index studies showing superiority of outcomes for total disc replacement versus fusion, Dr. Taghva is a firm believer in the technology and sees his patients having preserved range of motion, less pain, and less adjacent segment disease than similar patients with fusion.
 Due to his expertise, Dr. Taghva performs disc replacement on an outpatient basis, with nearly all patients going home the same day of surgery.